inversify/InversifyJS/README.md

 [wiki](https://github.com/inversify/InversifyJS/blob/master/wiki/readme.md) and browse the [documented source code](http://inversify.io/documentation/index.html) to learn more about InversifyJS internals.

+### Acknowledgements

+Thanks a lot to all the [contributors](https://github.com/inversify/InversifyJS/graphs/contributors), all the developers out there using InversifyJS and all those that help us to spread the word by sharing content about InversifyJS online.
+Without your feedback and support this project would not be possible.

 ### License

 License under the MIT License (MIT)